MatthewGoff/CSC-245-Final-Project/README.md

 - Uncomment the import statement in main_game and then run it to see the battle demo.

 ## Todo
-- Have beta version ready for March 6th

 ### World Editor
-- Good enough, no more required
 - [ ] (optional) Saving/loading during full screen crashes -> Create popup dialog
     - Create list of available worlds
 - [ ] (optional) Make wold size editable in game